ranran9991/Gui-Reversi/README.md

 # Gui-Reversi
-This is a recreation of the Reversi project for the advanced programimng 1 class It is written in Java instead of C++ and contains a GUI .
+This is a revision of the Reversi project, written in java and uses javafx technology for the GUI.